jiahtan/STA141B/_features/02-descriptive.md

 <img src="./assets/images/artistRepeat.jpg">

-Getting a frequency count on the number of artists that appear on the list more than once, we only got 7 artists total.
+Getting a frequency count on the number of artists that appear on the list more than once, we got 13 artists total.
 (We double count artists that share collaborations)

 ### __A Scoring System Approach__